cfsnublado/nublado-project/docs/vocab_md/vocab-the-skeptics-guide-to-the-universe.md

 - **Hyperactive Agency Detection**

-    Hyperactive agency detection (HADD) is the tendency to interpret events as if the were the deliberate intent of a conscious agent rather than the product of natural forces or unguided chaotic events.
+    Hyperactive agency detection (HADD) is the tendency to interpret events as if they were the deliberate intent of a conscious agent rather than the product of natural forces or unguided chaotic events.

     <div markdown="1" class="tagged-entries">